eduNEXT/picasso/docs/source/how_tos/configurations.rst

 These variables are mainly used to authenticate with some services like Docker Hub, AWS or GitHub.
 They should be set in the Github Actions repository's secrets settings.
 For more information on how to set secrets in Github, please refer to the `Using secrets in GitHub Actions`_ documentation.

 To correctly use Docker Hub or AWS registries to push images, you should set the corresponding configuration in your ``config.yml`` file.
 For more information on how to configure the Docker Hub or AWS registries in the ``config.yml`` file, please refer to the `Configuring Docker Registries <configuring_docker_registries>`_ documentation.

 .. _`Using secrets in GitHub Actions`: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions

-These variables should be set in the Github Actions repository's secrets settings.
-For more information on how to set secrets in Github, please refer to the `Using secrets in GitHub Actions`_ documentation.

-.. _`Using secrets in GitHub Actions`: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions